Long Island Advanced Diagnostics and Treatment

 - TOMEY EM 3000 Specular Microscope

 Because every person’s eyes are unique, like fingerprints, it can be difficult to determine the appropriate specifications of the IOL to be implanted during cataract surgery.
-The Zeiss IOL Master® now provides physicians with information on key ocular measurements such as axial length, corneal curvature and anterior chamber depth, making it possible to choose the right IOL for each patient.
-Approved by the FDA in 2000, the non-contact IOL Master is the only product in the world that makes these “optical biometry” examinations possible and has proven to be five times more accurate than traditional IOL-fitting technologies.
+The Zeiss IOL Master® now provides physicians with information on key ocular measurements such as axial length, corneal curvature, and anterior chamber depth, making it possible to choose the right IOL for each patient.

 Optical coherence tomography (OCT) is an advanced technology used to produce cross-sectional images of the retina, the light-sensitive lining on the back of the eye where light rays focus to produce vision.
 These images can help with the detection and treatment of serious eye conditions such as macular holes, macular puckers, and retinal swelling from diabetic retinopathy or macular degeneration.
 Imaging can be also be performed on the optic nerve to address progression of glaucoma as well as the front of the eye (cornea and anterior chamber) to evaluate various disease states.